Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Magnesium Citrate

 More readily absorbed, magnesium citrate draws water into the intestine.
-This can be useful in some circumstances, but may cause loose stools at higher intakes.³ It is not the right form for every child or every goal.
+This can be useful in some contexts, but may cause loose stools at higher intakes.ยณ

 Magnesium Oxide

-Magnesium oxide has high elemental magnesium content but lower absorption efficiency compared to other forms.
-It is common in lower-cost products.² That does not make it useless, but the difference in bioavailability is worth understanding when comparing products.
+Magnesium oxide has high elemental magnesium content but lower absorption efficiency.
+It is common in lower-cost products, but less bioavailable than other forms.ยฒ

 Other Forms (Malate, Threonate, etc.)